rcKeith/Marlin/README.md

 repository [DerAndere1/Marlin at https://github.com](https://github.com/DerAndere1/Marlin/tree/Marlin2ForPipetBot), the [Wiki](https://github.com/DerAndere1/Marlin/wiki)
 or on the [PipetBot-A8 project homepage](https://derandere.gitlab.io/pipetbot-a8)
 that is part of the [authors homepage](https://derandere.gitlab.io).
-For CNC machines with additional axes I, (J, (K)) that drive pumps or other tools, e.g. lab robots (liquid handling robots, "pipetting robots").
+For CNC machines with additional axes (I, J, K, U, V, W) that can be used for indexed machining or to drive pumps or other tools, e.g. lab robots (liquid handling robots, "pipetting robots").
 Please test this firmware and let us know if it misbehaves in any way.
 Volunteers are standing by!